realmaster42/EverybodyEditsProtocol/README.md

 > **NOTE:** This can only be received by the world owner.

 ### <a id="rm-addedToCrew">"addedToCrew"</a>
-When world was successfully added to a crew.
+Occurs when world was successfully added to a crew.

 | Id  | Type   | Name      | Description                                        |
 | --- | ----   | -----     | -----------                                        |